 Trade-offs underpin the observed correlations.
 A positive association between low seedset and relatively lower pollen-attraction costs (the costs of all tissues formed during the production of each ovule, to the point of pollination) encapsulates an expected trade-off: because they produce excess ovules, parental optimists are selected to reduce their pollen-attraction costs relative to their seed provisioning costs, (Schreiber et al. 2015; Rosenheim et al. 2015) (Figure 1b).
 A second trade-off links parental optimism with larger seed size.
 Benefits of having excess ovules pollinated is that they can be more selective in terms of pollen receipt (Zimmerman & Pyke 1988) and which zygotes to provision.
 Saving selected the best genetic combinations, plants are then willing to invest disproportionately in the provisioning of these ovules, leading to large seed size, disproportionate provisioning investment (relative to pollen-attraction costs), and higher seed germination and seedling survival.

+Both a strong body of theory (Smith & Fretwell 1974) and empirical evidence (Henery & Westoby 2001) have demonstrated that, proportional to plant size, all species should invest the same energy in seeds.
+They can divide this pool of energy into many small seeds or fewer larger seeds, such that a log-log plot of seed size versus seed count should have a slope of -1.
+This trade-off extends to accessory costs as well: total accessory costs (on a per seed mature basis) are expected to scale isometrically with seed size, indicating that accessory costs are a constant proportion of RE across seed sizes.
+If this were not true, there would be selection against seed sizes with higher accessory costs (Lord & Westoby 2012).
+Accessory costs can then be divided into energy pools associated with specific tissues, including the cost of aborted ovules (and tissues associated with aborted ovules; termed failed tissue costs), the cost of tissues associated with ###.
+Failed tissue costs should also scale isometrically with seed size; otherwise there would be selection against seed sizes associated with higher failed tissue costs.

+Provisioning costs and pollen-attraction costs are not however predicted to scale isometrically with seed size.

 Consider Figure 2a, showing that the final investment in seeds then matches theoretical expectations – species either make many small seeds or proportionally fewer heavier ones (Smith & Fretwell 1974; Rees & Westoby 1997; Moles & Westoby 2006).
 The slope of the regression between seed count (scaled to plant size) and seed size is indistinguishable from -1, but because the small seeded species produce disproportionately many ovules, the slope of the regression between ovule count and seed size is shallower than -1.